Create Lasting Change — Couples Coaching Programme

 • Closing reflection session (45 min)

 A dedicated final session after the four intensives are complete.
-Not more resentment work — a space to mark what has genuinely changed, identify any patterns to keep watching, and close the process with intention.
+Not more resentment work — a space to mark what's genuinely changed, identify any patterns to keep watching, and close the process with intention.
 Many couples find this is the moment the shift fully crystallises.

 • Free consultation to assess your situation

-Before booking, a 15-minute call identifies how many resentments you are each carrying and confirms this is the right format.
+Before booking, a 15-minute call confirms whether this format is the right fit.
 No pressure to commit.

 What happens after the intensives?

-The four intensives and the closing reflection session are focused on resolving your resentments and marking the shift.
+The four intensives and the closing reflection are focused on resolving your resentment and marking the shift.
 This is an accelerated start — not a closed process.
 Resentment work typically takes 2–3 months in total.

 After the intensives, I recommend continuing with single sessions — to build new communication habits and lay foundations that last for years.
 But if you feel ready to move forward on your own, that's your choice.
-There is no required ongoing commitment.
+There's no required ongoing commitment.

 Book a Free Consultation Or start with Break the Pattern →